daltonschool/robotzombie/Chapter 4: "All in the Family".md

   Once they were upstairs and safe they mourned their losses of their valiant friends who died to the hideous zombies.

   Zach and Andrew wrapped their arms around the robot and began to cry softly into agent 4174.

+  "Oh!
+How scared I was!" cried Zach as Andrew pulled the robot in for a closer embrace.

 In the midst of their greiving, the door was flung open!
 In flew the previously-dead students on Nathaniel's batman shoes.
+The students stared in disbelief, this couldn't be real life.

+  "What happened?" questioned _____ .
+  "I'm so confused" stated ______ .

-  "When you killed the zombies, we came back to life!" shouted a student.
+  "When you killed the zombies, we came back to life!" shouted Charlie.

   where we’re going with this:
   - and all of a sudden the kids who were supposidely turned come in because the zombies that turned them died